openrsp/openrsp/doc/tutorial/residues.rst

 Residues
 ========

-The residues can be calculated by calling:
+The residues can be calculated by calling :c:func:`OpenRSPGetResidue`.

-.. c:function:: QErrorCode OpenRSPGetResidue(open_rsp, ref_ham, ref_state, ref_overlap, order_residue, num_excit, excit_energy, eigen_vector, num_props, len_tuple, pert_tuple, residue_num_pert, residue_idx_pert, num_freq_configs, pert_freqs, kn_rules, r_flag, write_threshold, size_residues, residues)

 It can be noted that this API takes similar arguments as those of :c:func:`OpenRSPGetRSPFun`.
 Users can therefore refer to :ref:`chapter_response_function` for the explanation of the arguments with the same names, or :ref:`chapter_api_reference` for the description of